-The IIoT platform CuttingEdge is specially tailored to the needs of manufacturers and users in the field of machining.
-The platform helps machining companies to save up to 20 percent costs in production.
+The IIoT platform CuttingEdge World is specially tailored to the needs of manufacturers and users in the field of milling.
+The platform helps companies to save up to 20 percent costs in production.

 The potential of digitization approaches can only be fully exploited if all partners – as in real life – can share this data on an equal basis in order to solve challenges together.

 Get to know the most important terms related to IIoT.